HELEN LACEY

 - Simon Austin

 Helen began her early training in the National Youth Choirs of Great Britain and Glyndebourne Youth Opera.
-During this time, she was the recipient of the Kath Topping Vocal Award -a competition that supports young musicians from Kent.
-In 2012, she reached the final as one of four girl choristers in the BBC Radio 2 Young Chorister of the Year competition.
-Subsequently she made her solo debut at the Royal Albert Hall as the soprano soloist in Britten’s Te Deum and in Britten’s Rejoice in the Lamb broadcast on Radio 3 from Leeds Town Hall.
+During this time, she was the recipient of the Kath Topping Vocal Award – providing support to young singers from the south-east.
+In 2012, she was a finalist in the BBC Radio 2 Young Chorister of the Year competition.
+Subsequently, she made her solo debut at the Royal Albert Hall as the soloist in Britten’s Te Deum and in Britten’s Rejoice in the Lamb, broadcast on Radio 3.